November 17, 2017 -

 What’s even more exciting is the release this week of a request for applications for a new program similar to ours, but on a bigger scale.
 It’s the NCI and VA Interagency Group to Accelerate Trials Enrollment, or NAVIGATE.
 Like ours, this brand-new program is aimed at offering veterans the chance to participate in NCTN and NCI Community Oncology Research Program (NCORP) studies.
 And, like ours, the funding will pay for personnel to initiate NCTN and NCORP membership, open trials, execute agreements with the CIRB, and work collaboratively with other VA sites to identify appropriate studies for the veteran cancer patient population.

 MAVERIC, the VA clinical research program and our partners in the VA Integration Support Program, will be running the new NAVIGATE program.
 We will work closely with them, ensuring that our programs work together to maximize impact, and to maximize patient access to oncology trials.

 Hope is also working with us to tweak our program for 2018.
 We expect to double the VA grant amount to $50,000 and offer fewer awards.
 We aren’t trying to become parsimonious.
 We have just realized successful centers need more funds to predictably cover staff costs.
 I’m thrilled that in just three years, we’re starting to make a real difference in trial access to a patient population who deserve the best our health care system has to offer – NCTN research.

-SWOG's new website launches in November, and you'll need to be sure you have proper credentials to log-in.
+SWOG's new website launches November 28, and you'll need proper credentials to log-in.
 Check for details.